Siena Catholic College: Houses

-Ancient and modern history
+History

 In the 2004–05 school year, a group of teachers led by Paul Baker devised a 90-minute learning project for students in ancient and modern history classes.
 In the project (titled, "Are you going to be my Tyrant?") students used web sites to read about Adolf Hitler, Joseph Stalin and other dictators, examining their childhoods for similarities that might help explain their characters.
 The school was one of 12 that won grants from the Queensland state government for history projects in that school year.
 The state Department of Education, Training and the Arts featured a description of the project as a "good practice" section of the department's Web site.

 Tournament of Minds

 In the 2007 Queensland Tournament of Minds problem-solving competition, the Siena Catholic College team took both first place and second place honours for the Maths/Engineering section and first place in the Language/Literature section.

-In 2012 Siena came second with honours in the Queensland State Titles.
+In 2012, Siena came second with honours in the Queensland State Titles.

 Sport

 Siena has always had a strong sporting reputation.
 Most sport teams are nicknamed the wolves, or in the case of the rugby 1st XV, "The Wolfpack".
 Typically, it has been waterpolo, touch, dancing, netball, basketball and rugby teams that have celebrated the most success.
 Arguably, the most successful team in the college's history was the u/15 rugby union team of 2014, where they won 3 back to back premierships in 2013 and 2014, and went on to win the prestigious Ballymore Cup.
 However, the team was not able to stay together for open division rugby, as many players would go on to accept sporting scholarships from various schools in Brisbane.
-Siena has a proud reputation on the Sunshine Coast for playing sport in a firm, but fair nature.
+Siena has a proud reputation on the Sunshine Coast for playing sport in a firm but fair nature.